arniebradfo/ng-wp-bradford-digital/readme.md

 - then connect everything
 - then style

-- wrap every template part in a shortcode compatible function
+- wrap every template component in a shortcode compatible function
 - prefix all functions
 - concatenate all php into a single functions file